kheller18/crypto-machine-learning/README.md

   * [PyVizlot](https://pyviz.org/) -  Python visualization package that provides a single platform for accessing multiple visualization libraries.
 Our most heavily used library is:

     * [hvplot.pandas](https://hvplot.holoviz.org/user_guide/Introduction.html) - *version 0.7.2* - For the interactive visualization of the crime data.

-  * [Voilà](https://github.com/voila-dashboards/voila) - This will allow us to view our crime analysis on the web browser.

 ## 2. Usage